What does bothy mean?

 What do I need?

 Bothying requires you to reach a bothy under your own steam, on foot, bike or by kayak.
 They are basic shelters so you need to take all your own equipment and supplies.
-For a bothy overnight you will require camping equipment, such as a sleeping mat, sleeping bag, but not the tent.
+For an overnight stay in a bothy you will require camping equipment, such as a sleeping mat and sleeping bag, but not a tent (though it's often wise to take one, in case the bothy is full).
 You'll be cooking outdoors, or just inside the bothy, so you'll need a cooking stove, pans, crockery, cutlery, and food and water.
-It’s recommended that you take your own fuel as well, such as coal, or collect fallen wood nearby.
+It’s recommended that you take your own fuel as well, such as coal or logs.
+Sometimes you can collect fallen wood nearby, but not always.
 Bothies can’t be booked and you will only discover who is using the shelter on arrival.

 The Bothy Code